flaviumircia/FitnessApp/README.md

 # FitnessApp
-Android Application for tracking user daily steps(but also BPM, weight etc).
+Android Application for a better life style.
-"Walk it" Fitness app.
+"Walk it" an android app that can change your life style to a better one.
+Track your steps, push your limits, live healthier!
+Everything in one app.
+In developing...